Step by step guide: Custom White Balance

 - Remove the ExpoDisc to photograph your subject

-- To expose for highlight detail, increase your exposure 1 f/stop
+To expose for highlight detail, follow the steps above then decrease your exposure 1 f/stop.

-- To expose for shadow detail, decrease your exposure 1 f/stop
+To expose for shadow detail, follow the steps above then increase your exposure 1 f/stop.

 Dust Mapping the Camera Sensor with ExpoDisc: